Accessibility Accessibility Widget

 Correct Pelvic Prolapse with Advanced Robotic Surgery

 Pelvic organ prolapse is a condition caused by the weakening of the muscles or ligaments that support various pelvic organs.
 When this happens, organs like the uterus, vaginal vault, or rectum can shift and bulge into the vagina.
 This can lead to uncomfortable symptoms like pelvic pressure, urinary issues, and pain during intercourse.
-Robotic prolapse surgery uses the latest surgical techniques to reposition and secure the prolapsed organs back into their proper place.
+At our office in West Columbia robotic surgery uses the latest surgical techniques to reposition and secure the prolapsed organs back into their proper place.

 At Southern Urogynecology of Columbia, our team has extensive experience performing robotic-assisted pelvic prolapse repairs.
 We prioritize compassionate care, taking the time to explain your condition and walk you through every step of the treatment process.